-In order to comply with Title IX of the Higher Education Amendments of 1972 and the Violence Against Women Reauthorization Act of 2013, reports of conduct involving alleged violations of 10.14 (Relationship Violence), 10.15 (Sexual Misconduct), or 10.16 (Stalking) of the Code are subject to specialized and/or additional procedures.
-These processes and procedures are designed to provide a prompt and equitable resolution for both the complainant and respondent.
+In order to comply with Title IX of the Higher Education Amendments of 1972 (20 U.S.C. § 1681 et seq. (“Title IX”)) and the Violence Against Women Reauthorization Act of 2013, and other laws, regulations or University policies, reports of conduct involving alleged violations of sections 10.14 (Interpersonal Violence) and 10.15 (Sexual Misconduct) of the Code are subject to specialized and/or additional processes and procedures, which are described in Appendix G of the Student Discipline Procedures.

 Statement on Retaliation

 It is a separate violation of the Code for any Student, Student Group or Student Organization to retaliate against any person making a report of Interpersonal Violence or Sexual Misconduct, or against any person participating in the investigation procedure involving these reports.

 According to POL 04.25.07, Retaliation is intimidating, threatening, coercing, or discriminating against any person for the purpose of interfering with any right or privilege secured by Title IX or this policy because the person made a report or complaint, testified, assisted, or participated in any manner in an investigation, proceeding or hearing under this policy or the companion regulations.

 - FAQ for Respondents